 Yes, you may take classes, through CAETE or ACCESS.
 But please note that all credits earned will count as transfer credits because the CAETE and ACCESS courses are evaluated on a different basis.

-Yes, in general, we accept up to three 3-credit classes, so a maximum of 9 credits.
+Yes, in general, we accept up to three 3-credit classes, so a maximum of 9 credits for Master's students.
+For PhD students, we accept up to 21 credits.
 For credits to transfer, you must be a registered Computer Science student and apply by writing a petition.
 Graduate level Computer Science courses that match up to our curriculum, in general, should not have a problem transferring.
 (Please note that this is not a guarantee.)

 Research Assistantships (RA) - A research assistant works closely with one or more faculty in performing research.
 Assistantships cover tuition and provide a stipend to cover living and other expenses.
 For PhD students, both the TA and RA positions cover tuition and provide a stipend.
 For MS students, TA positions may only cover part of the tuition, while RA positions cover the full tuition.
 Teaching Assistantships (TA) - Teaching assistants teach or assist in teaching a course.
 Teaching assistantships provide a stipend and full or partial tuition support (depending on the assistantship).